Deploying a React Native Android into Google Play Store :

 8. go to Release management > App releases > Alpha or Beta or Production section, press `create release/edit release`.

-If it is a totally new app and ‘Review’ is deactivated for no apparent reason:
+If it is a new app and ‘Review’ is deactivated for no apparent reason:

-12. Fill out store presence, copyright and other tabs with grey circles untill the sections reach publishable (green circle) status.
+12. Fill out store presence, copyright, and other tabs with grey circles until the sections reach publishable (green circle) status.